silongtan/User-Thread-Lib/README.md

 ### Critical Sections
 The critical sections include the atomic operations for thread control, including join, switch, create, yield, exit, suspend, and resume.
 Those operations involves contxt switch and the thread may lost its state or corrupted if they can be interrupted during those operations.

-### Potential Improvements
-One possible solution would be SJF: Shortest Job First.
-This would prevent other threads waiting for too long, which could achieve the minimum waiting time.
-One problem of this solution is that the longest thread may have to wait utill all other threads finished.
-In addition, we do not know how to implement an algorithm to calculate the length of a thread excution.